Senior Contract Start Period

 6. Four-year students must complete at least 25 semester units of general education requirements in Bible.
 Transfer students must take a minimum of one general education Bible survey course (B101, B102, B201, B202, BTH321, BTH322) each semester of full-time attendance.
 Part-time students (taking less than 12 semester units) are not required to take a Bible course.
 However, a student taking several semesters of part-time coursework must complete one general education Bible course for every 15 semester units taken at The Master's University.

 7. No student will be allowed to participate in commencement exercises unless he/she has completed, or is in progress to complete, all academic requirements listed on the senior contract by the time of commencement ceremonies.

 Please note that degree requirements within each major are determined by the departmental faculty.
 Many majors feature a variety of emphases which may have different unit requirements for graduation.
 Progress toward fulfillment of these major requirements is monitored by departmental faculty and by the Registrar through senior contracts.

-Students are held to the unit requirements within general education and their major/emphasis according to the catalog under which they initially enter The Master's College.
-This applies, as well, to those students whose continuous enrollment is interrupted and then return to the college.
+Students are held to the unit requirements within general education and their major/emphasis according to the catalog under which they initially enter The Master's University.
+This applies, as well, to those students whose continuous enrollment is interrupted and then return to the university.

 Graduation ceremonies are held once a year with the conclusion of the spring semester, usually in May.
 Students who finish their degree in the fall semester will receive their degree immediately and are invited to walk in commencement exercises the following May.